zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-parameter-procedures.md

 }

 ```

-Here the data supplied by the collector to this provider of type ServerConfig (TResult) is  mapped to type ServerFormData (TEditScope) for this forms edit scope using callback *mapIncomingDataForEditScope*.
-When the provider blade is closed by the user clicking Ok on the Create ActionBar *mapOutgoingDataForCollector* maps the data from the form of type ServerFormData (TEditScope) to ServerConfig(TResult) for the consuming collector which receives this data in its receiveResult callback.
+The data  of type ServerConfig (TResult) that is supplied by the collector to the  provider is  mapped to type ServerFormData (TEditScope) for this forms edit scope using callback **mapIncomingDataForEditScope**.
+When the provider blade is closed by the user clicking Ok on the Create ActionBar, the **mapOutgoingDataForCollector** method maps the data from the form of type ServerFormData (TEditScope) to ServerConfig(TResult) for the consuming collector which receives this data in its receiveResult callback.

 For scenarios where you may want to invoke a provisioning operation that adds a startboard part and collapses the current journey when the provider is dismissed you can specify the *commitResult* callback.

 The complete list of supported options that can be supplied to the ParameterProvider constructor are defined are defined with the following signatures:

-- **mapIncomingDataForEditScope?(dataFromCollector: TResult): TEditScope**
+* **mapIncomingDataForEditScope?(dataFromCollector: TResult): TEditScope**

 	A callback that supplies the initial data for the provider's edit scope.
 This callback is mandatory, and must account for the possibility of the collector supplying incomplete information (or none at all) by returning the complete initial state for the edit scope.